Cazaly ~ First Generation

 In the first part of the 18th century, the Huguenots seemed to be finally eliminated.
 In 1715 Louis XIV announced that he had ended all exercise of the Protestant religion in France.
 That same year, however, an assembly of Protestants held a conference at Nimes devoted to restoring the Protestant church.
 Although much reduced in number, Protestantism persisted in France.

-The following information is from the records of the French Hospital for Louisa Cazaly (see Generation 4) who petitioned for entry :"[Madame Cazaly] when a widow had considerable property, which was confiscated at the [Revocation of the] Edict of Nantes, and she became a refugee to England.
-She fled with twelve children, among whom was Peter Cazaly, grandfather of your petitioner."
-It is believed that the widow and children arrived in London about 1745.
+In Louisa Nettlefold's application to the French Hospital, she states that "her father's grandparents were natives of France, and Protestants, and his grandmother, when a widow, had considerable property, which was confiscated at the (?Revocation of the) Edict of Nantes, and she became a refugee to England.
+She fled with twelve children, among whom was Peter Cazaly, grandfather of your petitioner".

 Marguerite Cazaly, grandmother, was listed as Godmother at the baptism of her granddaughter Marguerite Cazaly in 1760, and at the baptism of her grandson Jean Pierre Cazaly in 1761.
-Madame Marguerette was present at the baptism of Marguerite Rives, her granddaughter, in 1767.
+Madame Marguerette was Godmother at the baptism of Marguerite Rives, her granddaughter, in 1767 and her grandson Jean Rives in 1771.

 Map